abrith-jae/Simple-Chatbot/README.md

 Both app.py and the LLM_application_chatbot/ folder should be in /home/project.
 You can move app.py into ibm_chatbot_template/ by running the following line in the terminal:

 1. mv app.py LLM_application_chatbot/
+2. cd LLM_application_chatbot/
+3. ls

+Run the app.py execute the following code in the Terminal: flask run